syncfast/clockwise/README.md

 ## Displaying total cost in your Zoom meeting
-In conjunction with [OBS](https://obsproject.com/), Clockwise can print your total meeting cost at it increases in real time to a virtual camera.
+In conjunction with [OBS](https://obsproject.com/), Clockwise can print your total meeting cost as it increases in real time to a virtual camera.
 The virtual camera can then be consumed by Zoom to passive aggressively remind everyone precisely how much a given meeting costs.
 Anecdotally, this raised awareness and led to more focused and less frequent meetings for my team.
 To change something,